 So far, I've raced (myself) on the Tarmac, I've joined 150km club runs on it and I've taken it out for a few relaxed dawdles on my own.
 If I were to spec this bike for myself, I'd swap the 50/61mm Roval Rapide CLX wheels for the shallower Alpenist pair day-to-day (keeping the deep pair for race day, of course), and though I like the flat top of the aero bars when climbing, I'd prefer a rounder bar with a bit more bar tape just to dampen out some of the buzz and clatter at the front end.
 I might lose a few watts there, but I reckon I'd get them back in opting for a narrower 36cm bar, anyway.
 With those changes made, I reckon the Tarmac SL7 would be just about a perfect 10/10.

 The outgoing S-Works SL6, with Shimano Dura-Ace, S-Works Power Cranks and Roval Rapide CLX50 disc wheels came in at £9,499.
-This model is £1,000 more expensive, so it’s fair to say that price has been hiked beyond inflation.
-There’s no obvious reason why.
-As with all top-end bikes, once you get beyond the realm of £5,000, you’ve entered the territory of diminishing returns – the bike is not going to be ‘twice as good’ – but it does have S-Works on the down tube, and you can’t put a price on happiness.
+This model is £1,000 more expensive (later increased to £2,000 more), so it's fair to say that price has been hiked beyond inflation.
+There's no obvious reason why.
+As with all top-end bikes, once you get beyond the realm of £5,000, you've entered the territory of diminishing returns - the bike is not going to be 'twice as good' - but it does have S-Works on the down tube, and you can't put a price on happiness.